marko-js/marko/docs/03-syntax.md

 ### Attribute expressions

-Any javascript expression is a valid attribute value, provided it meets the following criteria:
+Any JavaScript expression is a valid attribute value, provided it meets the following criteria:

 _It does not contain any spaces_